 An average of 20 pedestrians were killed in traffic accidents every day in 2021, creating a 40-year high in pedestrian fatalities across the U.S., the Governors Highway Safety Association (GHSA) says.

 The GHSA report, called Pedestrian Traffic Fatalities by State: 2021 Preliminary Data, is based on state-provided fatality projections for 2021 and an analysis of recently released 2020 data from the National Highway Traffic Safety Administration (NHTSA).

 In addition to drivers striking and killing an estimated 7,485 people on foot in 2021, the GHSA says 2020 data show that the percentage of speeding-related pedestrian crashes involving children ages 15 and younger more than doubled in the previous three years.

 “This is heartbreaking and unacceptable,” GHSA Executive Director Jonathan Adkins said in a news release announcing the report.
 “The pandemic has caused so much death and damage.
 It’s frustrating to see even more lives needlessly taken due to dangerous driving.”

 Many pedestrian deaths occur in preventable accidents.
 The accidents are typically caused by distracted driving, impaired driving, speeding, and other types of aggressive driving, such as trying to beat a changing traffic light.
 An inattentive driver may fail to see a pedestrian in the path of a vehicle.
-The Newport Beach car accident lawyers of Sam & Ash, LLP can help you seek compensation for your medical bills and other losses if you have been hit by a negligent driver or lost a loved one in a pedestrian accident in California.
+The pedestrian accident lawyers of Sam & Ash Injury Law can help you seek compensation for your medical bills and other losses if you have been hit by a negligent driver or lost a loved one in a pedestrian accident in California.